l-aldarondo/Movies-ETL/README.md

 ## Overview of Analysis

-Deliverable 1: Using Python, Pandas, the ETL process, and code refactoring, we wrote a function that read in the three data files and creates three separate DataFrames, as shown in Fig 1.1 - 1.3
+Deliverable 1: Using Python, Pandas, the ETL process, and code refactoring, we wrote a function that read in the three data files and created three separate DataFrames, as shown in Fig 1.1 - 1.3

 <br/>